-Besides theft, fine art and paintings are also susceptible to being deteriorated by natural conditions.
+Because besides theft, fine art and paintings are also susceptible to being deteriorated by natural conditions, like changes in temperature or the cleanliness of a resting place.
 While keeping your fine art collection at home seems like the most obvious choice, do take note of the following necessary conditions needed to maintain your collection in good shape.

 1. Climate Control

 Being stored in an unsuitable temperature for a prolonged period may cause the paint on your art piece to become brittle, thereby increasing the chance of cracks and peels on the surface.
-Likewise, being exposed to direct sunlight for an extended period of time will cause the art pieces to gradually lose their colour.
+Likewise, being exposed to direct sunlight for an extended period of time will cause the art pieces to gradually lose their colour and turn yellow.